-End users who are remote (outside the corporate network)
+End users who are remote (not inside the corporate network)

 connect to one of the gateways in AWS or Azure.
 When you configure